MicrosoftDocs/entra-docs/docs/identity/monitoring-health/scenario-health-sign-ins-compliant-device.md

 # Sign-ins requiring a compliant device

-Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected within the health scenarios.
+Microsoft Entra Health (preview) provides a set of health metrics you can monitor and receive alerts when a potential issue or failure condition is detected.
+Tenant health monitoring aggregates several health signals and alerts across different services and scenarios.

 This article describes these health metrics and how to troubleshoot the issue when you receive an alert.